Commercial Off the Shelf Software vs Custom Software: Which is Right for Your Business?

 In this guide, we’ll explore the differences between COTS and custom software and help you determine which one is the best fit for your business needs.

-Understanding Commercial Off-the Shelf Software.
+Understanding Commercial Off-the Shelf Software

 Commercial off the shelf (COTS) software is pre-built software that is available for purchase and use by businesses.
 This type of software is designed to meet the needs of a wide range of businesses and industries and is often less expensive than custom software.